symphoniacloud/dynamodb-entity-store/documentation/AdvancedSingleEntityOperations.md

 ### Unparsed results for collection requests

 In [chapter 4](SingleEntityTableQueriesAndTableScans.md) you learned about DynamoDB Entity Store's _entity filtering_ behavior for queries and scans.
-For the _standard_ operations Entity Store simply discards any results for entities other than those in scope.
+For the _standard_ operations Entity Store discards any results for entities other than those in scope.

 For the _advanced_ versions of the query and scan operations Entity Store instead puts any results for other entities into a `unparsedItems` field of the operation result.
 If there aren't any unparsed items this field isn't defined, but if there are it's an array of raw item results from DynamoDB.